anushkawakankar/BigTable-using-BigQuery-Python-API/README.md

 - int view_count(itemID) : Get the total view count for a given itemID.
 The input to this function is the itemID.
 - int popular() : Get the itemID of the most popular item in the database.

-Input the arguments to the functions as and when prompted.
+Input your choices and the arguments to the functions as and when prompted.